celenityy/better-brave/README.md

 My recommendations for the ultimate configuration of the Brave Browser :)

+**NOTE:** This is specifically tailored for Brave on Desktop.
+For Android, see [here](https://codeberg.org/Magnesium1062/better-brave-android).

 # Get started

 **On startup** -> `Open the New Tab page`